How to Save at Farmers Markets

 Farmers Markets: Save Money, Eat Well, Support Your Community

-But most importantly — farmers markets also tend to prioritize fresh, whole foods over processed items.
-Shopping here makes you more likely to fill your basket with fruits, vegetables and wholesome health-forward products.
-Over time, this shift toward a healthier diet can lead to improved health and reduced healthcare costs for the rest of your life, genuinely incalculable savings.
+Farmers markets are a great way to ease the sting of food prices.
+They also prioritize fresh, whole foods over processed items.
+Shopping there makes you more likely to fill your basket with fruits, vegetables and wholesome health-forward products.
+Over time, this shift toward a healthier diet can lead to improved health and reduced health care costs for the rest of your life.

 New York contributor Kiara Taylor specializes in financial literacy and financial technology subjects.
 She is a corporate financial analyst who also leads a group affiliated with University of Cincinnati that teaches financial literacy to Black students and helps them secure employment and internships.